sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

 2. _Palindrome madness:_ A palindrome is a sequence that can be read both ways (left to right, right to left) and have the same value, for example `1441`, or `2`.
-Write a function that tests all 6 digit numbers (from 100000, 000003 doesn't count) and finds the ones that satisfy the following conditions:
+Write a function that tests all 6 digit numbers (from 100000 to 999999, 000003 doesn't count) and finds the ones that satisfy the following conditions:
     - The first number has a palindrome in its last 4 digits.
     - After adding 1, the result has a palindrome in its last 5 digts.
     - Another addition of 1 results in a palindrome in the middle 4 digits.